Probate case study

 Do I have to pay inheritance tax?

-In England and Wales, Inheritance Tax (IHT) typically has to be paid when an individual’s Estate (their property, finances and belongings) is worth more than £325,000 when they died.
+In England and Wales, inheritance tax typically has to be paid when an individual’s estate (their property, finances and belongings) is worth more than £325,000 when they died.

 What does probate have to do with inheritance tax?